spaceagetv/electron-bytenode-example/README.md

 This example uses Herbert Treis Neto's [Bytenode Webpack Plugin](https://github.com/herberttn/bytenode-webpack-plugin) along with Webpack 5 (via [Electron Forge](https://www.electronforge.io)) to bundle and package the application.

-Electron gets pointed at small "loader" files which bundle Bytenode in order to load the binary `.jsc` files containing the original application code.
+Electron gets pointed at small "loader" files which use Bytenode in order to load the binary `.jsc` files containing the original application code (compiled for the V8 engine).

 **NOTES!**